MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 ## Update the web app

 Use the playground to add more data or test the model with different scenarios.
 When you're ready to update the web app with the new model, select **Deploy > ...as a web app** again.
-Select **updat an existing web app** and choose the existing web app from the list.
+Select **Update an existing web app** and choose the existing web app from the list.
 The new model deploys to the existing web app.

 ## Clean up resources